journy-io/.github/profile/README.md

 👋 Hi, you can learn more about journy.io and its features on [our website](https://www.journy.io?utm_source=github).

-## 📚 Documentation

-Our developer docs can be found on [developers.journy.io](https://developers.journy.io/).

 ## 💡 Feedback & suggestions

 We welcome your feedback, ideas and suggestions.